 It is the shortest day of the year, the first day of winter, winter solstice.
 All the trees are naked once again and my husband had just finished blowing all the autumn leaves away.
-It has been warmer (70’s) during the weekend, quiet opposite in the East Coast which was having a snow storm.
+It has been warmer (70’s) during the weekend, quiet opposite in the East Coast which was having a snow storm.2.
+I learned how to treasure “the moment”, not to rush away and just enjoy the richness of the experience whether it’s painful or joyful.
+There’s always beauty hidden in all circumstance and those that contemplate on each beauty find treasures of power that will long withstand.

 3. Attitude is everything.
 Ever since I started changing the way I look at myself, others and the things around me; everything had changed too.
 I was able to separate myself from others.
 And to realize that I’m not perfect made me more tolerant unto others.